 published journal articles in Biblical Interpretation and Catholic Biblical

 Quarterly, and he has presented several papers at academic

-Dr. David Carr is an Assistant Professor of Biblical Studies at Northeastern Seminary and Roberts Wesleyan College, a candidate for ordained ministry in the United Methodist Church, and a John Wesley Fellow.
+Dr. Carr is a candidate for ordained ministry in The United Methodist

 I got out of bed on two strong legs.It might have been otherwise.
 I ate cereal, sweet milk, ripe, flawless speech.
 It might have been otherwise.I took the dog uphill to the birch wood.All morning I did the work I love.